 A brilliant idea comes to Mae when she follows a bird to a magical green space.
 Every time we read this book, my kids start planting and decorating their play space with plants.
 When I read in the interview that with this book the author wanted to inspire children to create their special place in the world, I couldn’t help but smile because she was definitely successful.
 The artwork is simply exquisite and was the winner of The best-illustrated children’s books award in 2018.

 Sometimes a bike story is not about a bike, but about the absence of a bike.
-Ruben wants to ride a bike to school like all the other kids, but his parents can’t afford one since they can hardly scrap up enough money for groceries.
+Ruben wants to ride a bike to school like all the other kids, but his parents can’t afford one since they can hardly scrape up enough money for groceries.
 When Ruben finds a one-hundred-dollar bill, it’s as if his wildest dreams have come true.
 The only problem is that he knows who dropped the money and he knows giving the money back to that person is the right thing to do.
 It’s a great book to open a discussion about moral values and integrity.

 May 18 – The Most Amazing Dinosaur, James Stevenson (International Museum Day)

-There’s something titillating about a book set in a museum.
+There’s something titillating about a scary book set in a museum.
 You begin wondering if the story’s events might happen to you the next time you visit a museum.
-We just finished reading Relic with my oldest son, and he’s pretty sure there’s a museum monster in every museum in the world.
+(We just finished reading Relic with my oldest son, and he’s pretty sure there’s a museum monster in every museum in the world.
 It’s just kept a secret 😉

 In The Most Amazing Dinosaur, all Wilfred (a rat) wants is a place to rest during a snowstorm.
 Little does he know that he will fall into a full-blown adventure involving a night in the museum, the snobby museum director, new friends, and a dinosaur skeleton.
 It’s a fun story for kids 5 and up, illustrated with Stevenson’s signature pen-and-ink drawings accompanied by watercolor splashes.
 This book is also great to celebrate Dinosaur Day on May 15th.

 Sarah Stewarts’ The Gardener is wonderfully written with a heady mix of sentimental and informative.
-It’s the Great Depression, and Lydia Grace leaves her home in the country to live with an uncle she’s never met before.
+It’s the Great Depression, and Lydia Grace leaves her family in the country to go live with an uncle she’s never met before.
 Her uncle, who never smiles, owns a bakery in a big city.
 Lydia Grace knows a lot about gardening but little about baking.
 It’s okay; she has a secret—you never really stop being a gardener.
 David Small’s detailed and delicate artwork is a lot of fun to look at again and again.

 May 20 – The First Strawberries: a Cherokee Story, retold by Joseph Bruchac (Pick Strawberries Day)